raspberrypilearning/infrared-bird-box/WORKSHEET.md

 - You may be tempted to use [Never Wet](http://www.neverwet.com/) spray.
 While this works very well at waterproofing things, it degrades after some time and will not be a permanent solution.

+## What next?
+- To learn how to stream video footage from your bird box over the internet to have a live stream of the activity inside move onto the [advenced steps here](worksheet-1.md).
+- What other uses can you think of for an infrared camera and led?

 ## Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: